eugejoh/gmobility/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# Get Canadian COVID-19 Google Mobility Reports Data
+# Get Canadian Google Mobility Reports Data

-Pet project to understand more of SQLite, R Shiny, GitHub Pages, and data visualization on Windows 10 x64.
+Pet project to understand more of SQLite, R Shiny, and data visualization on Windows 10 x64.
 Contains R code to download and process [Google Mobility data](https://www.google.com/covid19/mobility/) for only [Canadian